此網頁需要支援 JavaScript 才能正確運行,請先至你的瀏覽器設定中開啟 JavaScript。

 Economic and trade relations

 The annual bilateral Taiwan-Belgium Joint Business Council Meeting is also a platform for Taiwanese and Belgium-based companies to further strengthen existing business contacts and to explore new opportunities in trade, investment and research cooperation.
-The 23th Taiwan-Belgium Joint Business Council Meeting was held on December 4th, 2023.
-Business representatives from both sides exchanged the latest developments and policies in the sectors of Startup, sustainability, digital transition, automatic machinery and green technology.
+The 24th Taiwan-Belgium Joint Business Council Meeting was held on June 3rd, 2024.
+Business representatives from both sides exchanged the latest developments and policies in the sectors of digital transition, AI and green technology.

 Scientific and Research Cooperation